 See Technical Summary.

 The sensitivity with which Molenaer treated the details of playing versus tuning the lute make it likely that the instrument was a real part of his life.
-Lutes were an integral component of musical culture in the Dutch Golden Age, and the inventory of the artist’s possessions made after his death lists a number of instruments, including a violin, two transverse flutes, and three “cyters,” which may refer either to cithers or lutes.
+Lutes were an integral component of musical culture in seventeenth-century Dutch society, and the inventory of the artist’s possessions made after his death lists a number of instruments, including a violin, two transverse flutes, and three “cyters,” which may refer either to cithers or lutes.

 For the complete inventory of Molenaer’s possessions recorded on Oct.
 10, 1668, see Frima Fox Hofrichter, Judith Leyster: A Woman Painter in Holland’s Golden Age (Doornspijk, 1989), 85–103.